rogerleecormier/tanstack-portfolio/QUICK_START.md

 1. **Test the system** with the demo credentials
 2. **Explore the components** in `src/components/`
 3. **Check the demo page** at `src/pages/ServerProtectedDemo.tsx`
-4. **Read the full documentation** in `SERVER_AUTH_README.md`
+4. **Read the full documentation** in `DEVELOPMENT.md`
 5. **Customize for your needs** - add more users, roles, or endpoints

 ## 🎉 You're All Set!

-Your new server-side authentication system is ready to use.
-No more cookie headaches, no more refresh issues, and no more console logs cluttering your development experience!
+Your new server-side JWT authentication system is ready to use.
+Secure, reliable, and easy to develop with!

 ---

-**Need help?** Check the full documentation in `SERVER_AUTH_README.md` or run the test script to verify everything is working.
+**Need help?** Check the full documentation in `DEVELOPMENT.md` or review the authentication examples in `AUTH_USAGE_EXAMPLES.md`.